Skip to Main Content

 Last Days in Africville by Dorothy Perkyns

 Africville was a Black community that was demolished in the mid-20th century.
-Read this short novel about a 12-year old girl living in Africville at the end of its life.
-A finalist for multiple awards for youth literature in the early 2000s, the novel touches on many aspects of young life in the 1960s, including race relations.
+This short novel about a 12-year old girl living in Africville paints a portrait of the community's tragic and needless end.

 View eBook